-- Daily metering - An offtake point with annual consumption greater or equal to 3.0 GWhl or with the highest monthly offtake greater than 0.5 GWhl should be metered each day. - Monthly metering - An offtake point with annual consumption greater or equal to 0.3 GWhl, must be metered at least once a month. - Annual metering - An offtake point with annual consumption up to 0.3 GWhl, must be metered at least annually. - Offtake points that only refer to gas appliance use for household purposes are not subject to metering requirements. - All interruptible supplies, production facilities, and storage facilities must be metered hourly, and readings must be taken each day.
+- Hourly metering - An offtake point with annual consumption greater than or equal to 3.0 GWhl or with the highest monthly offtake greater than 0.5 GWhl should be metered hourly. - Daily metering - An offtake point with annual consumption greater than or equal to 0.3 GWhu must be metered at least monthly.
+It is permitted to measure consumption by hour below the non-daily limit.
+The grid owner can do this on its own initiative and at its own expense and then meter it once a day. - Monthly metering - An offtake point with annual consumption greater than or equal to 0.3 GWhl, must be metered at least once a month. - Annual metering - $\circ~$ An offtake point with annual consumption up to 0.3 GWh, must be metered at least annually. - Offtake points that only refer to gas appliance use for household purposes are not subject to metering requirements. - All interruptible supplies, production facilities, and storage facilities must be metered hourly, and readings must be taken each day.

 For monthly and annually metered gas customers, the grid owner must, on taking over and commencing supply, read the meter on the same day or no later than five weekdays after the date on which a change of supplier/customer takes place.
-The value should be recalculated in such a way that it represents the current change date, i.e. recalculation is made at the turn of the month.
+The value should be recalculated in such a way that it represents the current change date.
 This takes place at 6am current time.
 If no reading can take place within the prescribed time as a result of circumstances that are beyond the control of the grid owner, the grid owner can then calculate the consumption for the change date.